Where is the best place to buy property in Lisbon?

 Where is the best place to live in Portugal?

 Lisbon is a dynamic, cosmopolitan city to live in Portugal.
-Elsewhere, Porto is an excellent option for history lovers, while the Algarve remains a firm favorite with expats, given its excellent weather and beautiful beaches.
+Elsewhere, Porto is a good place for history lovers, while the Algarve remains a firm favorite with expats, given its excellent weather and beautiful beaches.